nikhilgoenkatech/AWS.XRayExporter/readme.md

 For reading from the AWS X-Ray REST Api, [create an AWS access key](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html) with a policy that includes at least following actions ```xray:BatchGetTraces``` and ```xray:GetTraceSummaries```.

 ### Running in K8s (XRayConnectorContainerized)
-Step 1) Build the XRayConnector container and push it to your target repository
+**Step 1)** Build the XRayConnector container and push it to your target repository
 ```
 # Replace '<YOUR-REPOSITORY>' with your target container registry
-docker build -t xrayconnectorcontainerized:latest -f ./Dockerfile .
+docker build -t xrayconnectorcontainerized:latest -f ./xrayconnectorcontainerized/Dockerfile .
 docker tag xrayconnectorcontainerized:latest <YOUR-REPOSITORY>/xrayconnectorcontainerized:latest
 docker push <YOUR-REPOSITORY>/xrayconnectorcontainerized:latest
 ```
-Step 2) Make sure KEDA v2 is up and running
+**Step 2)** Make sure KEDA v2 is up and running

 For more details how to install KEDA, [see](https://keda.sh/docs/2.15/deploy/)

-Step 3) Configure database mssql-deployment.yml and mssql-secrets.yml
+**Step 3)** Configure database mssql-deployment.yml and mssql-secrets.yml

 Replace PLACEHOLDER with your password of choice to access the database.

-Step 4) Deploy mssql server and create the database
+**Step 4)** Deploy mssql server and create the database
 ```
 kubectl apply -f ./mssql-secrets.yml
 kubectl apply -f ./mssql-deployment.yml -n mssql